E-COMP Initiative Summary

 Advancing Co-Design for a Resilient and Intelligent Power Grid

-In an era increasingly dominated by power electronics and decentralized energy resources, the E-COMP Initiative at PNNL is transforming how modern power systems are designed, optimized, and operated.
+In an era increasingly dominated by power electronics and complex energy systems, the E-COMP Initiative at PNNL is transforming how modern power systems are designed, optimized, and operated.
 As the grid evolves to accommodate growing demand, bidirectional power flows, and new technologies at the grid edge, E-COMP is developing complementary advanced methodologies to seize these real-world energy opportunities.

 E-COMP's Mission